fastai/fastconda/README.md

 ## build_timm

 Creates a conda package from a source repo using `setuptools-conda` (currently just does timm).
+Pass `--force` to build even if release already exists in fastai channel.

 ## get_deps

 Copies the following (and their dependencies) from conda-forge, nvidia, rapids, and fastai channels to the fastchan channel: cudf cudatoolkit mamba pytorch torchvision transformers rich sentencepiece fastai timm conda-forge nbdev fastrelease ghapi fastcgi.